Governor: British Hong Kong (1841–1997)

+British Overseas Territories

 In the United Kingdom's remaining overseas territories, the governor is normally a direct appointee of the British government and plays an active role in governing and lawmaking (though usually with the advice of elected local representatives).
 The governor's chief responsibility is for the defence and external affairs of the colony.

 In some minor overseas territories, instead of a governor, there is an administrator or commissioner, or the position is held ex officio by a High Commissioner.